-20 years of Beswicks Sports’ relationship with Soccer in North America
+20 year relationship with Soccer in North America

 Football (or soccer as it’s known across the pond) in North America has and continues to be on an upward trajectory since the early 2000s.

 Now boasting four highly competitive and professional leagues (Major League Soccer (MLS), USL Championship, USL League One and National Independent Soccer Association), comprising 81 clubs, the States is steadily climbing towards its aim of becoming one of the sport’s powerhouses.